LanceNickel/Gorp/readme.md

 ### Initial server setup
 1. Go to the default Minecraft server directory: `cd /minecraft/servers/server`
 2. Execute run.sh: `sudo ./run.sh`
 3. The server will show errors.
 This is normal!
-Wait for the "THIS SERVER HAS STOPPED! warning, then press any key.
+Wait for the stop warning, then press any key to quit.
 4. Read and accept the EULA: `sudo nano eula.txt`
 5. Change `eula=false` to `eula=true`
 6. Press `CTL + X`, `Y`, `ENTER` to save and quit the text editor.